I woke up early because every car on our street had been smashed up and broken into—ours had been stolen. Luckily, it was only a dream.

 A white Transit van pulled up next me.
 The driver leant across and wound down the window.
 “Mate!” he yelled, “Which way is it back to where I just was?”

-The man at number one Wood Bank Lane has sprayed his letter box gold.
+The man at No.1 has sprayed his letter box gold in honour of the Olympic Games.
 I posted his mail and, as I turned to walk back up the path, a sparrow flew into the back of my leg.

 It’s been a few years since the last one, but I saw another headless pigeon corpse today.